Build a Decision Tree in Minutes using Weka (No Coding Required!)

 Dataset exploration in Weka

 You can view all the features in your dataset on the left-hand side.
-Weka automatically creates plots for your features which you will notice as you navigate through your features.
+Weka automatically creates plots for your features, which you will notice as you navigate them.

-You can even view all the plots together if you click on the “Visualize All” button.
+You can even view all the plots together by clicking the “Visualize All” button.

 Visualising all features in Weka